wujoe0415/VR180/README.md

 # VR180
-## Discipition
+## Introduction
 This project is an assignment to NYCU VR180 Interaction Design Class.

 ## APK File
 This link contains the final apk file.
 It is for Android only, and user can download directly by Android cellphone.
-Alternativly, downloading with computer and transmitting to Android cellphone.
+Alternatively, downloading with computer and transmitting to Android cellphone.
 [file.apk](https://drive.google.com/drive/folders/1Ht5i6OuEvXUnGdxYJgUOniMSvljXshPh)

-## Code Discripition
+## Code Description
 + Camera to point
   This is a default code with Google Cardboard.
 Attaching to camera object to detect users' behavior.